 If you’re the noncustodial parent you’ll need to consider child support.
 Child Support in Wisconsin is typically decided based on how many children are involved.
 So, if you have five or more children, your child support may be as high as 34 percent of your income.
-You may need to discuss that amount with your lawyer and decide whether your child support is accurate.
+You may need to discuss that amount with your lawyer in Milwaukee and decide whether your child support is accurate.

 Typically, you and your spouse will make an agreement before the divorce is finalized on the custody and parenting time each parent will receive.
 That way you should know how much time you’ll have to see your child and what you’re able to participate in.

 Unfortunately, your spouse may not be willing to work with you on the visitation agreement.
 Instead, they may try to limit or stop your time with your children.

 All these reasons and others may not be acceptable to a Milwaukee divorce court.
 Unless there is a serious problem or an emergency, you should have that promised time.
 If you’re not getting it, be sure you document your missing visits and schedule a hearing with a judge.
 They should be able to enforce your visitation time.

 I’m a grandparent.
 Can I seek visitation rights after my son or daughter’s divorce?

 If my spouse was abusive, what can I do when finalizing my divorce?

 First, you may consider seeking a restraining order to protect yourself and your children.
 Next, you’ll need to gather any evidence of abuse by your spouse.
-Fortunately, presenting that evidence can keep your children out of their custody.
+Fortunately, presenting that evidence to a Milwaukee court can keep your children out of their custody.
 You may even stop visitation, since it could put you and your children in danger, which is obviously not in the children’s best interests.